oyogo/insightfulanalytics/content/cv.md

 ## Professional profile
 •	Data scientist with four years’ experience in data cleaning, wrangling and visualization in R and machine learning with python.
 Successfully processed data for 3 dashboard projects in ICRAF Geoscience Lab.
-•	Proficient in dashboard and software development with R shiny web application for three years during which I developed ODK front end app and TRMM rainfall app.
-Currently   am taking part in the development of ongoing IFAD-EO dashboard project and Regreening Africa project.
+•	Proficient in dashboard and software development with R shiny web application for three years during which I have co-developed three dashboard projects.Currently am taking part in the development of ongoing IFAD-EO dashboard project and Regreening Africa project.
 •	Development and management of database system for 2 dashboard projects with phpMyAdmin and MySQL.
 •	Participation in stakeholder engagement workshops.